amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/focus.20.md

 To focus better, exercise in the form of yoga is excellent too.
 It helps you concentrate on every part of your body as well as your breathing.
 Meditation is a great way to get more grounded so that you don’t get distracted so easily.

 Therefore, the first step is awareness.
-Start monitoring how many times you get distracted in your day, so you know if it’s a problem or not.
+Start monitoring how many times you get distracted in your day, and start to understand the scale of the problem.

 Some think that the goal should be to work 8 hours straight without any interruption, but studies have shown that at around 20 to 25 minutes of straight work, most of us need a mental break.

 The need for a break gave rise to the new idea that it’s best to work for 25 minutes and then take a 5-minute break.
 Of course, do what you think is best for you.
 Add or subtract the time limits to suit yourself best.

 You can even get apps that will help you stay focused.
 They can come in the form of timers and help hold your attention span accountable.
-However, the most important thing is to recognize when you’re distracted, followed by an action.
+However, the most important thing is to recognize when you’re distracted, followed by an action that’ll help mitigate the distraction.

-If it is a boss, a co-worker, a friend, or a family member who interrupts you too much, kindly explain to them to not disturb you unless necessary.
+If a boss, a co-worker, a friend, or a family member who interrupts you too much, kindly explain to them to not disturb you unless necessary.
 You could even tell them that you work in 25-minute increments and ask them to not disturb you during that time.

-And if it is your email, Facebook, Twitter, YouTube, or any other social media app that is the problem, take steps to limit your engagement with them.
+And if it is your email, Facebook, Twitter, YouTube, or any other social media app that’s the problem, take steps to limit your engagement with them.
 Set aside a specific time to use them and don’t let them interrupt you when you’re working on an important task.
 You control your social media, not the other way around.

 The good news is that the more that you work to master focus, the easier it will become.
 It is like anything else – the more your exercise your focus 'muscle', the stronger it gets.